Benjamin Bussey: Legacy

+A plaster bust of Bussey by Shobal Vail Clevenger, 1830, is housed at the Dedham Historical Society and Museum.
+A marble copy is in the collection of the Harvard Art Museums, as is a portrait painted by Gilbert Stuart in 1809.
+Watercolor portraits of Bussey and his wife painted by Henry Inman in 1830 are at the Boston Museum of Fine Arts.
+Silver by Bussey is in various collections.

+Arnold Arboretum

-He bequeathed his land and part of his fortune to Harvard University "for instruction in agriculture, horticulture, and related subjects".
-Harvard used this land for the creation of the Bussey Institute, which was dedicated to agricultural experimentation.
+Harvard used his land for the creation of the Bussey Institute, which was dedicated to agricultural experimentation.
 The first Bussey Institute building was completed in 1871 and served as headquarters for an undergraduate school of agriculture.
 One half of the income from Bussey's estates and property endowed professorships and scholarships in the Harvard Divinity School and the Harvard Law School, while the other half supported the institute.

-Sixteen years after Bussey's death, James Arnold, a New Bedford, Massachusetts whaling merchant, specified that a portion of his estate was to be used for "...the promotion of Agricultural, or Horticultural improvements".
+Sixteen years after Bussey's death, James Arnold, a New Bedford, Massachusetts whaling merchant, specified that a portion of his estate was to be used for "...the promotion of Agricultural, or Horticultural improvements."
 In 1872, when the trustees of the will of James Arnold transferred his estate to Harvard University, Arnold's gift was combined with 120 acres (0.5 km2) of the former Bussey estate to create the Arnold Arboretum.

 The arboretum's Bussey Hill and Bussey Brook (formerly Sawmill Brook), and the adjacent Bussey Street still bear his name.
-Bussey Street in Dedham, Massachusetts, where he owned mills, is also named for him.
-A plaster bust of Bussey by Shobal Vail Clevenger, 1830, is housed at the Dedham Historical Society and Museum.
-A marble copy is in the collection of the Harvard Art Museums, as is a portrait painted by Gilbert Stuart in 1809.
-Watercolor portraits of Bussey and his wife painted by Henry Inman in 1830 are at the Boston Museum of Fine Arts.
-Silver by Bussey is in various collections.